Before we Start

 The Default Layout is:

-• Environment/History Pane (top right) This will display the objects that you’ve read into what is called the “global environment.”
+• Environment/History Pane: This will display the objects that you’ve read into what is called the “global environment.”
 When you read a file into R, or manually create an R object, it enters into the computer’s working memory.
-When we manipulate or run operations on that data, it isn’t written to a file until we tell it to.
-It is kept here in the RStudio environment.
 The History tab displays all commands that have been executed in the console.

-• Navigation Pane (bottom right) This pane has multiple functions:
+• Navigation Pane This pane has multiple functions:

 • Files: Navigate to files saved on your computer and in your working directory